Oudeschans

 Oudeschans ([ˈʌudəˌsxɑns]) is a small village with a population of around 100 in the municipality of Westerwolde in the province of Groningen in the Netherlands.
-The 16th-century fortification is now a state protected village area with several national heritage sites, among which a 17th-century garrison church, and the Vestingmuseum Oudeschans.
+The 16th-century fortification is now a state protected village area with several national heritage sites, among which include a 17th-century garrison church, and the Vestingmuseum Oudeschans.

 Etymology

 The fortification was initially named Bellingwolderschans, meaning Sconce of Bellingwolde, in 1593.
 It was renamed Oudeschans, meaning Old Sconce, after the fortification of Nieuweschans, meaning New Sconce, was built in 1628.

 History

 In 1593, during the Eighty Years' War, the fortification was built by William Louis, Count of Nassau-Dillenburg to strengthen the strategically important Bellingwolderzijl (Sluice of Bellingwolde) connecting the river Westerwoldsche Aa to the Dollart.
 The fortification was used for military purposes until 1814.

 In the 1980s, some of the walls, canals, and bastions were restored.
 In 1991, the fortification became a state protected village area (beschermd dorpsgezicht).